 Sewa International's Toilet and Hygiene Project for the Girl Child

-Sewa International’s Toilet and Hygiene Project for the girl child was conceived to provide sanitation facilities to the vulnerable section of our society by overcoming social and cultural norms of accepted practice of open defecation.
+Sewa International’s Toilet and Hygiene Project for the Girl Child was conceived to provide sanitation facilities to girls who belong to the vulnerable section of Indian society so that they can overcome social and cultural norms of the till now accepted practice of open defecation outside of the home.

 #Yes!
 I can go to school..

 Thank you Sewa International for providing toilets to our school.
-Now, we don't have to wait until we get home to attend nature calls.
-We can concentrate on classes without worrying about taking a break to walk a mile to attend nature call in open fields.
-We are locking the toilets after every use and we clean them by assigning cleaning duties among ourselves.
+Now, we don't have to wait until we get home.
+We can concentrate on classes without worrying about taking a break to walk a long distance to attend nature calls in open fields, avoiding prying eyes.
+We are locking the toilets after every use, and we clean them by assigning cleaning duties among ourselves.

 Pushpa, Grade 9 student from Lucknow government school

 This village has not seen a toilet since our ancestors have moved and settled here.
 Since we don't have any open field that we can use for nature calls, before sunrise, we use our house terrace to attend nature calls and then dispose them outside our village.
 We come from a poor economic background, and toilets are a luxury for us.
 Thank you Sewa International for travelling miles to help us, thank you for building community toilets.
 We don't have much words to express our gratitude.
 We are happy that our little girls do not have to go through what we have suffered for such a long time.